Kerb and Channel

 Also known as ‘concrete crossovers’ or ‘concrete kerb crossovers’, these concrete panels (approximately 600mm square) span the concrete kerb and channel to assist with smoother access to steep driveways.
-Property owners are responsible for the repair or replacement of concrete crossovers and maintaining a clear waterway beneath them.
+The property owner is responsible for the repair or replacement of concrete crossovers and maintaining a clear waterway beneath them.
 New crossings require approval for works to be conducted in a Council controlled area or road.
 You can request a copy of the standard drawings for the construction of concrete crossovers by phoning Council’s Customer Service Centre on 4913 5000 or 1300 790 919.

 In conjunction with other infrastructure planning, Council prioritises the expansion of our footpath network using factors such as destination, pedestrian profile and volume.
 Using this approach, Council can avoid the installation of isolated sections of footpath that become difficult to administer and maintain.
 Council prioritises and programs the installation of footpaths each financial year.

 If customers would like to request a footpath along a street they are to contact Council via written correspondence requesting that the street be considered for prioritising in a future financial year.

 Council’s Infrastructure Portfolio is responsible for the maintenance of existing signs and lines within the region including street/road name signs and traffic management signs.